ORORRR/numero-number-one/README.md

 ## What is Numero Number One ?

 *Numero Number One* is a web application that allows users to consult and rate works of art.
-Users can create an

 This project was made for the **Functional Testing** of my Master's Degree.
-The aim of this project was to build a web applicaiton and test it, in order to satisfy a client list of requierements.
+The aim was to build a web applicaiton and test it, in order to satisfy a client list of requierements.

 -----------------------------